freenas/freenas-docs/userguide/storage.rst

 administrator suspects that the current recovery key may be compromised. **Immediately** create a new passphrase and recovery key.

-.. note:: The passphrase, recovery key, and encryption key must be protected.
+.. note:: Protect the passphrase, recovery key, and encryption key.
    Do not reveal the passphrase to others.
 On the system containing the downloaded keys, take care that the system and its backups are protected.
 Anyone who has the keys has the ability to re-import the disks if they are discarded or stolen.